Skip to main content

 Common Questions

 Q: Can I have different prices for different event types?
-A: Create separate services for each event type with appropriate pricing.
+A: Use event type conditional pricing (Pro feature) to apply different rates for weddings, corporate events, etc.—all within a single service.
+See Structuring Your Services for best practices.
 Q: How do I handle peak season pricing?
-A: Create seasonal service variants or use manual quote adjustments.
+A: Adjust quotes manually for peak season, or use conditional pricing rules when available.
 Q: What if my costs vary by location?
-A: Use the minimum price to ensure you cover costs, then adjust quotes manually for distant venues.
+A: Use the minimum price to ensure you cover base costs, and configure travel fees as an add-on or manual adjustment.

 Next Steps